IPASTAT.CONF(5) IPASTAT.CONF(5)

 Macro variable ${$} cannot be used for constructing macro variables

-names (see an example).
+names (see the example).

-strings.
+also in strings.

 Example: